-It is absolutely recommended that domestic workers sign an employment contract, making sure that their specific tasks and the reasons for termination are stated clearly, as well as that all labour laws regarding leave and overtime pay are honoured.
-It is also advisable for expats to issue monthly payslips.
+It is absolutely recommended that domestic workers sign an employment contract, making sure that their specific tasks and grounds for termination are stated clearly, as well as that all labour laws regarding leave and overtime pay are honoured.
+We would also advise that expats issue monthly payslips.
 Paperwork samples, including a sample employment contract, can be found on the South African Department of Labour website.

 ►See Cost of Living in Johannesburg for information about daily expenses in the city